TomaszAugustyn/ColoredObjectsRecognitionOpenCV/README.md

 PURPOSE:
   The goal of the project is to count colorful haribo jellies on the various scenes inside particular area delimited by 3 types of markers.
 Every scene is captured from different perspectives, called frames.
 We assume that:
-a) Longer edge of the marker takes over 1/3 width of a picture
+- Longer edge of the marker takes over 1/3 width of a picture
-b) The angle between camera optical axis and surface isn't greater than 30 degrees.
+- The angle between camera optical axis and surface isn't greater than 30 degrees.

 INPUT FILES:
   All folders have to be in the same catalog as the executable file.
 The names of the pictures are located in the file 'pictures_names.txt', inside 'pictures_names' folder.
 Pictures are placed in 'pictures' folder.